-At its core detaching with love is eliminating all forms of enabling, without cutting off all ties to the person you love.
-To those new to the world of drug abuse and recovery, enabling may seem to be a purely financial gesture but it is far more than that and ending the enabling at all levels may force the addict to have his or her needs met through peers in recovery and at drug addiction help centers.
+At its core, detaching with love eliminates all forms of enabling, without cutting off all ties to the person you love.
+To those new to drug abuse and recovery, allowing may seem to be a purely financial gesture.
+Still, it is far more than that, and ending the enabling at all levels may force the addict to have their needs met through peers in recovery and at drug addiction help centers.

-There are three form of enabling behaviors that could prevent the addict you care from seeking help.
-It is important to look at each form of enabling so that as a parent, guardian, or friend you know what exact behaviors to cease.
-Once you have stopped enabling you can truly detach with love.
+There are three forms of enabling behaviors that could prevent the addict you care from seeking help.
+It is essential to look at each way of enabling so that as a parent, guardian, or friend, you know what exact behaviors to cease.
+Once you have stopped enabling, you can genuinely detach with love.